seminyoon1/RankPlatform/README.txt

 the keys to get the item information.
 It also contains a template file containing bare functions.
 ***Important***
-DynamoDB is similar to a Hash Table - Every time we read it requires capacity units, currently the most we can use is 25.
+DynamoDB is similar to a Hash Table - Every time we read it requires capacity units, currently the most we can use is 25, currently set to 10.
 For Example: traversing the entire table to pick a random element would cost n capacity units and so I made another table that is easier to access (using integer values as the key) which gives access to the actual data key.
-This requires 2 read units.
-In testFiles DO NOT abuse/change the functions - they are meant for single access (1 RCU).
+In testFiles DO NOT abuse/change the functions - they are meant for single access.